 With so many apps on the Shopify App Store, you may be a little confused about which apps you need to set up to ensure your restaurant’s online orders work smoothly.
 Here are 8 best Shopify apps to help you manage your work efficiently:

 1. Store Pickup + Delivery App

-Make it easier for your patrons to choose how they want to receive their order— with takeaways or by delivery.
+Make it easier for your shoppers to choose how they want to receive their order— with takeaways or by delivery.
 With the Store Pickup + Delivery App by Zapiet, you can set up these options on your store and get a comprehensive understanding of which orders are being picked up and which ones need to be delivered.

 With Zapiet’s dashboard, you won’t have to worry about mixing up orders!

 2. Shopify POS

 If you are still providing dine-in services or have a drive-through available, you can keep all your restaurant orders in one place using Shopify POS.
 Shopify POS ensures that your revenue is unified in one place, allowing you to manage all your orders, monitor analytics, and even manage loyalty.